syncfusion-content/winui-docs/winui/Cartesian-Charts/FastCharts/Fast-Scatter.md

 ---
 layout: post
 title: Fast Scatter Chart in WinUI Chart control | Syncfusion
-description: Learn here all about Fast Scatter Chart of Syncfusion WinUI Chart(SfCartesianChart) control and more.
+description: Learn here all about Fast Scatter Chart of Syncfusion WinUI Chart (SfCartesianChart) control and more.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Fast Scatter Chart in WinUI Chart (SfCartesianChart)
+# Fast Scatter Chart in WinUI (SfCartesianChart)

 A fast scatter chart is a special kind of series that can render a collection with huge number of data points using `WriteableBitmap`.
 [FastScatterBitmapSeries]() is used to render high number of scatter points.

-The [ScatterHeight]() and [ScatterWidth]() are also available as in [ScatterSeries]().
+The [ScatterHeight]() and [ScatterWidth]() properties are used to change the height and width of scatter segments.
 [ShapeType]() is used to change the rendering shape of fast scatter bitmap series.

 The available shapes are
 * `Cross`